pranaygp/hangry/docs/setup.md

 # Set up Documentation

-We assume that you have a PostgreSQL server running on `localhost` at port `5432`, with the user being `postgres`.
-We also assume that the database `hangry` has been initialized/created.
+Either provide an env variable for `SQLALCHEMY_DATABASE_URI` which is a postgres URI or we assume that you have a PostgreSQL server running on `localhost` at port `5432`, with the user being `postgres`.
+In the latter case, we also assume that the database `hangry` has been initialized/created.

 To create the database and user
 ```